AdamCegGrid/practical_task_modul_5/Task1/test_plan.md

 ### 2.2 Scope:
 - Testing will cover all key functionalities of the application with specific focus on usability, performance, and cross-platform compatibility.
 ### 2.3 Goals:
-- Achieve a high degree of user satisfaction and minimal post-deployment issues.
+- To achieve a high degree of user satisfaction and minimal post-deployment issues.
 ### 2.4 Resource and Budget Constraints:
-- Allocated budget and resources are limited to two QA teams across three platforms with a timeline of 8 weeks.
+- Limited to two QA teams across three platforms within an 8-week timeline.

 <br>